soundpress/RulesOfNYC/docs/c19/index.rst

 Taxicab License is the authority granted by the Commission for an Applicant to own and operate a designated vehicle as a Taxicab within the Commission's jurisdiction, as evidenced by the Medallion affixed to the hood of the vehicle.

-Taxicab Model is the OTV, the Accessible OTV, or a Taxicab Candidate that has been verified by the Commission as complying with the standard specifications set forth in 35 RCNY § 67-05.1 or § 67-05.2.
+Taxicab Model is a Taxicab Candidate that has been verified by the Commission as complying with the standard specifications set forth in 35 RCNY § 67-05.1 or § 67-05.2.

 Taximeter is an instrument or device approved by the Commission that automatically calculates and plainly indicates the charge to a passenger for hire in a Taxicab or Street Hail Livery.